 As of 6 April 2021, medium and large private sector businesses (which includes the charity sector) will have to comply with new off-payroll rules that enforce IR35.
 This change was delayed from April 2020, due to COVID-19, and it also encompasses additional responsibilities for public sector organisations where off-payroll rules have been enforceable since 2017.
 The IR35 legislation and off-payroll working rules strive to make taxation more even between employees and ‘off-payroll’ workers.

 For employers and what are termed ‘intermediaries’ (frequently agencies), the off-payroll rules entail a list of administrative responsibilities that they will need to manage.
 If there was ever a time to take on or upgrade your HR system, this is it.
-A good Cloud-based modern HR system takes a lot of the headache out of managing off-payroll rules, so HR and payroll aren’t bogged down in paperwork.
+The latest Cloud-based modern HR systems takes a lot of the headache out of managing off-payroll rules, so HR and payroll aren’t bogged down in paperwork.

 Let your business know you’re preparing for the changes